middlebury/middlebury-script-lab/_sections/faq.md

 ### Can teams submit?

 No, only individual writers or writer-directors can submit.
+However, in the case of TV projects, a writing partner can be included in the Lab activities for a fee that covers room, board and administrative expenses.
+If you are selected as a TV Fellow and wish to use this opportunity, please let us know upon your acceptance.

 ### Are adaptations eligible?